Reduced Phase Space Approach to the $U(1)^3$ model for Euclidean Quantum Gravity: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this paper we have provided various indications for the hope that the $U(1)^3$ truncation model for Euclidean vacuum quantum gravity could have a reduced phase space quantisation with unexpected level of analytical control.
+In this paper, we have provided various indications for the hope that the $U(1)^3$ truncation model for Euclidean vacuum quantum gravity could have a reduced phase space quantisation with unexpected level of analytical control.
 The essential feature of the model that makes this possible is the fact that the constraints are at most linear in momentum (understood as the Abelian connection).
-We have explored various gauges in which the reduced Hamiltonian for the true respective degrees of freedom adopts a managable algebraic form.
+We have explored various gauges in which the reduced Hamiltonian for the true respective degrees of freedom adopts a manageable algebraic form.
 We have only sketched the quantisation of the resulting physical degrees of freedom and its physical Hamiltonian in this paper but we could already argue that the essential feature of the model drastically simplifies the spectral problem.
+It worth mentioning that concerning the relation between gauge-fixing and gauge-invariant formalisms, one can see that there is a one-to-one correspondence between a choice of gauge fixing and a preferred set of gauge invariant functions which generate the full algebra of gauge invariant functions \cite{17}.
+The two formalisms are therefore equivalent at generic points of the reduced phase space at which the Dirac matrix (which is a non-trivial function on phase space in every interacting theory) is non-singular.
+In the same sense, different gauge fixing conditions are generically (i.e., locally in phase space) equivalent.
+As usual, global differences may have an effect on the quantisation in different gauge choices.
+However, our attitude is that in quantum gravity global non-equivalence of gauge fixed theories is a second order concern, one would be happy to have at least one working quantisation at one's proposal to start with which then can be further improved.
+It is in this spirit that the present paper prepares the ground for the reduced phase space quantisation of the $U(1)^3$ test laboratory for LQG.

-In the future we wish to further explore the system in various gauges that may simplify the analysis even further and to develop the quantum theory in much more detail.
+In the future, we wish to further explore the system in various gauges that may simplify the analysis even further and to develop the quantum theory in much more detail.
 Our results could shed new light on the operator constraint (or Dirac) approach to the quantisation of the model \cite{7} in the sense that the physical predictions of the two approaches should agree at least semiclassically.\\ \\ {\bf Acknowledgements}\\ \\ S.B. thanks the Ministry of Science, Research and Technology of Iran and FAU Erlangen-N\"urnberg for financial support.